Xylitol Sweetener (gum & tooth paste)

 Giardia is a microscopic parasite that can cause vomiting and diarrhea.
 It can infect dogs, cats and people and is transmitted through fecal contamination.

 Animals that are housed in groups such as shelters, pets stores, and dog parks can be prone to picking up Giardia.
-Dogs that go hiking, or cats that go outside, can be exposed to Giardia by drinking water from ponds and steams.
+Dogs that go hiking, or cats that go outside, can be exposed to Giardia by drinking water from ponds and streams.

 A stool sample from your dog or cat should be tested for routine parasites including Giardia.
-Most pets do fine with treatment, however occasionally it can become a chronic condition.
+Most pets do fine with treatment, however, occasionally it can become a chronic condition.

 Our pets are more sensitive to the effects of caffeine than people.
 The ingestion of moderate amounts of coffee grounds, tea bags, or one to two diets pills can easily be fatal to small animals.
 Although, a couple of laps of coffee, tea, or soda won't harm most pets.
 Symptoms of caffeine toxicity are: mild to severe hyperactivity, restlessness, vomiting, rapid heart rate, high blood pressure, irregular heartbeat, tremors, fever, seizures, and collapse.
 Your pet should be seen by a veterinarian if ingestion occurs, especially since symptoms can take two hours to occur.